 One of the first questions of childhood: Where did I come from?
 One of the last of old age: Where am I going?
 We seem to feel bigger than this place.

 Faith is increasingly mocked by people who no longer believe and by those who never did.
 Belief has come to be associated with ignorance.
 The two are, accurately, sadly, often synonymous.
 Still, I believe.
 And what I believe, I believe firmly: God, Jesus Christ, Death, Burial, Resurrection.
 Is it hard to believe such an outlandish story?
 Objectively, yes.
 Difficult for me?
-Not at all.
+No.

 Are those of us who believe in a higher power shoring up our earthly fears with the hope of a second shot?
 Yeah, maybe.
 Or maybe our belief finds its genesis in something else entirely.